apache/eventmesh/README.md

 [点我查看中文版](README.zh-CN.md)

 ## What is EventMesh?
-EventMesh is a dynamic cloud-native eventing infrastruture used to decouple the application and backend middleware layer, which supports a wide range of use cases that encompass complex multi-cloud, widely distributed topologies using diverse technology stacks.
+EventMesh(incubating) is a dynamic cloud-native eventing infrastruture used to decouple the application and backend middleware layer, which supports a wide range of use cases that encompass complex multi-cloud, widely distributed topologies using diverse technology stacks.

 **EventMesh Ecosystem:**